craigbass76/pandoc_latex_template/README.md

 date: \today{}
 ---

+## General notes

+This README actually doubles as a PDF guinea pig.
+I used to to test every scenario I could think of, making PDF files from it as I went.
+It's also got instructions about how to get the whole process up and going, at least on a Linux machine or a Mac.
+I've not tested on Windows yet, but it probably isn't that difficult.

+The funky stuff you see up at the beginning of this file actually translates into different things in the final document, mostly on the title page.

-## How To
+## How to

 Getting the environment set up involves installing a few packages.
 I've tested on Ubuntu and MacOS in Ubuntu, but the package names should be similar on different operating systems.
 Here's how I got the environment set up on my own machine.

-### Installing Software
+### Installing software

 #### On Ubuntu